andraugust/andraugust.github.io/statmech.md

 $$

-In the high-temperature limit the right side becomes $$kT+1/2$$, which, aside from the ground-state offset, is the same as the solid.
+In the high-temperature limit this becomes $$kT+1/2$$, which, aside from the ground-state offset, is the same result we obtained for the Einstein solid oscillators.

-At this point it's clear that $$1/kT$$ appears frequently to deserve its own label:
+At this point $$1/kT$$ has appeared frequently enough to get its own label:

 $$